stevelr/service-logging/README.md

-Aggregate structured logs for sending to external service.
-Contains implementations for Coralogix and (for wasm) console.log.
+Asynchronous structured logging in tiny library (6KB) with clients for Coralogix and console.log.
+WASM compatible.

 ## Usage